code42/code42cli/README.md

 Use the `code42` command to interact with your Code42 environment.
 `code42 securitydata` is a CLI tool for extracting AED events.
-Additionally, `code42 securitydata` can record a checkpoint so that you only get events you have not previously gotten (provided you do not change your query).
+Additionally, you can choose to only get events that Code42 previously did not observe since you last recorded a checkpoint (provided you do not change your query).

 ## Requirements